 Tip: Manually pressing the shutter button almost certainly results in some camera shake during the exposure.
 To be absolutely certain that you’re avoiding any shakiness during your long exposures, use a remote cable release to control your shutter.

 Nature doesn’t care about your perfect settings and your expert tips, and sometimes we all just hafta accept that.
 Fortunately, PicMonkey defies nature.
 If something didn’t work out in the moment, you can probably fix it in PicMonkey.
 For fireworks, we recommend the vibrance tool Burst.
 From the Effects tab, scroll down to the Paintbox effects group.
 Burst is the last one in the group.
 Think of Burst like smart saturation.
 It identifies the colors that are less saturated than others, analyzes those colors, and then enhances the vibrance of your image.
 Compare an untouched fireworks photo to one with Burst, and you’ll feel the energy.

 Use our Burn effect to darken your night sky without affecting your fireworks.
 (To learn more about Burn, watch our Dodge & Burn tutorial.)
 Burn darkens what’s already dark, so it’s perfect for getting a smooth, black sky without changing the exposure of your fireworks.
 Just remember to pick Dark instead of Light or Mid.

-Don’t let your photos be bad, upgrade to Royale!
+Don’t let your photos be bad, upgrade to Premium!